 3 New Cases Of COVID-19 In Managed Isolation

-There are three new cases of COVID-19 to report in New Zealand today in managed isolation and quarantine.
+There are three new cases of COVID-19 to report in managed isolation in New Zealand today.
+There are no new community cases.

-One previously reported case has now recovered, meaning our total number of active cases remains at 56.
+Three previously reported cases have now recovered, so our total number of active cases remains at 72.

 NZ COVID Tracer

 NZ COVID Tracer now has 2,389,500 registered users.

 scans have reached 130,462,564 and users have created